atharvaawatade/Aarambh-Finals-tata-elxsi/DriveWise-Main/Readme.md

 *   **Embedded Target Generation:** Use the AI Co-Pilot to translate the Python PoC into MISRA-compliant, optimized C++ for deployment on automotive-grade hardware.
 *   **End-to-End Test Case Generation:** Leverage GenAI to read system requirements and automatically generate a comprehensive suite of unit and integration tests.
-*   **Digital Twin Integration:** Connect the system to industry-standard simulators like CARLA or NVIDIA DriveSim for large-scale, automated scenario testing.
+*   **Digital Twin Integration:** Connect the system to industry-standard simulators like CARLA for large-scale, automated scenario testing.
 *   **On-Device AI:** Fine-tune a smaller, specialized LLM on automotive safety data for efficient, low-latency execution directly within the vehicle's ECU.